mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 !!! note "Info"
     If the branch flow limits are set to `minFromBus = 0.0` and `maxFromBus = 0.0` for the corresponding branch, JuliaGrid will omit the corresponding inequality constraint.

-By employing the [`updateBranch!`](@ref updateBranch!) function, we have the ability to modify these specific constraints, for example:
+Using the [`updateBranch!`](@ref updateBranch!) function, modify these specific constraints, for example:
 ```@example dcopf
 updateBranch!(analysis; label = "Branch 1", status = 0)
 updateBranch!(analysis; label = "Branch 2", reactance = 0.03, maxFromBus = 0.14)
 nothing # hide
 ```

-Subsequently, the updated set of active power flow constraints can be examined as follows:
+The updated set of active power flow constraints can be examined:
 ```@repl dcopf
 print(system.branch.label, analysis.method.constraint.flow.active)
 ```